videntity/python-omhe/README.rst

 4. How to Use the Parser:
 ==========================

-It takes a string as a single argurment and returns parsed data.
+It takes a string as a single argument and returns parsed data.
 ::
     #import the omheparser library
     from omhe.core.parseomhe import parseomhe

-    #create a strng to parse
+    #create a string to parse
     omhe_str="bp=120/80p60#dt20101217:083059z"

     #Create a new OMHE object
     o = parseomhe()

-    # Call the paser method and return a parsed dict
+    # Call the parser method and return a parsed dict
     # If something is malformed, an error value will be
     # in the dictionary raised.
     d=o.parse(omhe_str)